 Product development and introduction.
 The software industry is characterized by rapid technological change as well as changes in customer requirements and preferences.
 The software products offered by the Company are complex and, despite extensive testing and quality control, may contain errors or defects ("bugs"), especially when first introduced.
-There can be no assurance that defects or errors will not occur in future releases of AutoCAD or other software products offered by the Company's software products, damage to Autodesk's reputation, loss of revenues, an increase in product returns, or lack of market acceptance of its products, any of which could have a material and adverse effect on the Company's business and consolidated results of operations.
+There can be no assurance that defects or errors will not occur in future releases of AutoCAD or other software products offered by the Company.
+Such defects or errors could result in corrective releases to the Company's software products, damage to Autodesk's reputation, loss of revenues, an increase in product returns, or lack of market acceptance of its products, any of which could have a material and adverse effect on the Company's business and consolidated results of operations.

-The Company believes that its future results will depend largely upon its ability to offer products that compete favorably with respect to reliability, performance, ease of use, range of useful features, continuing product enhancements, reputation, price and training.
+The Company believes that its future results will depend largely upon its ability to offer products that compete favorably with respect to price, reliability, performance, range of useful features, continuing product enhancements, reputation, and training.
 The discovery of product defects could result in the delay or cancellation of planned development projects, and could have a material and adverse effect on the Company's business and consolidated results of operations.
 Further, increased competition in design, mapping, or multimedia software products could also have a negative impact on the Company's business and consolidated results of operations.
 More specifically, gross margins may be adversely affected if sales of low-end CAD products, which historically have had lower margins, grow at a faster rate than the Company's higher-margin products.